domenicjdonato/blog-site/content/post/quadratic_approximation/index.md

 ### Posterior

+Just as our data has a distribution, so do the parameters of our model.
+There are infinitely many values our parameters could take on but only a small subset of these make sense given our data and priors.
+This distribution of parameters is called the _posterior_.
 We'd like to find the parameters that maximize the probability of both the data and our priors.
 We use Bayes' rule to isolate the probability of our parameters, which is called the _posterior_.

 $$
 \tag{2}
 \overbrace{P(\theta | \mathcal{D})}^\text{Posterior} = \frac{\overbrace{P(\mathcal{D} | \theta)}^\text{Likelihood} \cdot \overbrace{P(\theta)}^\text{Prior}}{\underbrace{P(\mathcal{D})}_\text{Space being considered}}
 $$

-TODO: Expand equation (2) to our concrete example/model.

-#### Aside

 One thing to note is that $P(\mathcal{D})$ is a _normalizing constant_.
 It is not something we can usually know and is used to ensure that the sum of all our probabilities in the space being considered sum to `1`.
 Sometimes this is referred to as the probability of the data, but it's important to remember that $P(\mathcal{D})$ is really the probability of the data given our choice of model and the priors we placed on the model's parameters.
 A more explicit way of writing formula (2) is